Hello and welcome to another 10-step tutorial! Today, we’re going to have another food-themed project: a cupcake!

 There you go!
 You’re all done.
 We hope you had as much fun as we did—maybe you can go make an actual cupcake in real life now!
 We love drawing with you for these tutorials and hopefully you learned some new facts and drawing techniques.

 Thanks for drawing with us—browse our site for some more fun and simple 10-step drawing tutorials!
-We have tons of food-themed tutorials, such as birthday cakes, hamburgers, and more, if you want to do more like this one.
+We have tons of food-themed tutorials, such as birthday cakes, popcorn, and more, if you want to do more like this one.
 Until next time!